No Quarter: Jimmy Page and Robert Plant Unledded: Legacy

 In July 2014, Guitar World placed No Quarter on their "Superunknown: 50 Iconic Albums That Defined 1994" list.

 Track listing

 For the tenth anniversary, the album was re-released with a different cover and altered track listing.
 "Thank You" was cut, "City Don't Cry" and "Wonderful One" appeared in substantially edited versions, and "The Rain Song" and "Wah Wah" were added.
 In addition, "Yallah" was retitled, and several other tracks had minor alterations to their running times.
 The new running order was as follows:

 "Gallows Pole" and "Wonderful One" were released as singles.

-All songs recorded in London except "City Don't Cry", "Wah Wah" and "Yallah" recorded in Morocco; "No Quarter", "Nobody's Fault But Mine" and "When the Levee Breaks" recorded in Wales.
+All songs recorded in London except "City Don't Cry", "Wah Wah" and "Yallah" recorded in Morocco; "No Quarter", "It's Nobody's Fault but Mine" and "When the Levee Breaks" recorded in Wales.

 DVD release

 The tenth anniversary of the recording of the Unledded concerts was commemorated by a DVD release of additional songs, a bonus interview, a montage of images from Morocco, the band's performance of "Black Dog" for Dick Clark's American Music Awards and the music video for "Most High" from the Walking into Clarksdale album.
 The songs included on the DVD release not included on either CD release were "What Is and What Should Never Be" and "When the Levee Breaks".
 To compensate for their absence from the Live Aid DVD release, Plant and Page donated a portion of their proceeds to the Band Aid Trust.